steigerbalett/pi_video_looper/README.md

 Changes:
 Show IP-Adress on startup (PIMIYA)

 Added ExFat support (PIMIYA)

-Added search for files in root + 1 subdirectory (pauldast) Added NTFS support (gazzer82)
+Added search for files in root + 1 subdirectory (pauldast)

+Added NTFS support (gazzer82)

-Added passibility to change the countdowntime in the configfile (JAVL) Removed the undervoltagebolt
+Added possibility to change the countdowntime in the configfile (JAVL)

+Removed the undervoltagebolt

 This is a Project to learn github.